Karudhoru/MetaQuest--A-Metagenomics-Analyzer/README.md

 ---

-**Last Updated**: August 2025 - Version 3.5.0 with enhanced statistical testing and ML biomarker discovery
+**Last Updated**: October 2025 - Version 3.6.0 with SPAdes assembly, enhanced annotation, and modular visualization system

 ---

 *MetaQuest is actively developed with regular updates and improvements.
 Check our GitHub repository for the latest releases and features.*